-Nikki Flagler, Student Services Specialist/Title IX Coordinator Nikki.Flagler@researchcollege.edu
+Nikki Flagler, Student Services Specialist/ Title IX Coordinator 2525 East Meyer Blvd, Kansas City, MO 64132

+Email: nikki.flagler@researchcollege.edu

 A person may also file a complaint of sex discrimination with the U.S. Department of Education Office for Civil Rights regarding and alleged violation of Title IX by visiting the website or by calling 1-800-421-3481.